mecid/mecid.github.io/_posts/2023-07-18-mastering-charts-in-swiftui-selection.md

 As you can see in the example above, we use the *chartOverlay* view modifier to add a transparent overlay with a drag gesture.
 We use an instance of the *ChartProxy* type to convert the drag position to the chart data.
 We also draw a *RuleMark* in the place where the chart is selected.

+> To learn more about building interactions with the Swift Charts framework, take a look at my ["Mastering charts in SwiftUI.
+Interactions."](/2023/02/06/mastering-charts-in-swiftui-interactions/) post.

 The code above is simple, but writing for every chart that needs a selection feature is repetitive.
 Fortunately, the next iteration of the Swift Charts framework includes the *chartXSelection* and *chartYSelection* view modifiers allowing us to implement the chart selection feature in a single line.

 ```swift